Home Blog Page 7

 Do DS Automobiles electric cars have an on-board DC charger?

-The DS 3 Crossback E-Tense carries a high-capacity on-board charger, available in single-phase (7kW) or three-phase (11kW) outputs.
+The DS 3 E-Tense carries a 11kW on-board charger compatible with three-phase charging.

 What is the maximum charging speed of a DS Automobiles electric car?